-The most important is the Device Identifier (i.e., DEV_ID).
+The most important is the Device Identifier (i.e., DEV\ID).
 This identifier is a string of 32 characters and provides a unique FOUNDATION Fieldbus device address by incorporating a manufacturer code, device type code, device type identification, and sensor serial number.

 Since this identifier must have a unique value, the FF.ID state is password protected.
-To access to this screen, a user must contact the factory for further instructions.
+To access this state, a user must contact the factory for further instructions.